 Use this list to lay the groundwork for a successful Generation of War event:

 - Reserve space.
 Even if you haven't decided what event you'll do yet, call your Student Activities Office TODAY and start the process of reserving meeting space and tabling spots.
-Cold weather will make indoor tabling space scarce.
 If your campus is in a warmer climate, try to put your display outside so it can be easily viewed from a distance — think big.

 - Get the word out.
 Make sure your whole chapter is aware of your Generation of War project and ready to participate.
-Use the "mass message" feature in the members management tool on your chapter page on the YAL website to contact your whole list at once.
+Email your list serve, personally text and message your members, and discuss at prior meetings.

 - Get in touch with your State Chair and Regional Director.
 Find your Leadership Team representatives here and contact them today.
 We've had new leaders join us since last semester, so be sure your contacts are correct.
 Your Leadership Team reps can help you fine-tune your existing plans or even coordinate your activism with other nearby chapters.

 - Organize an informational meeting.
-Before you start your activism, host a members-only meeting to plan your Generation of War project and assign activism responsibilities to your current members.
+Before you start your activism, host a members-only meeting to plan your Generation of War project and assign roles and responsibilities to your current members.

 - Assign an Events Director.
 If possible, assign an Events Director to head up this project.
 This person should be in charge of making everything run smoothly, especially tabling.
-The Eventst Director can learn more about tabling technique here.
+The Events Director can learn more about tabling techniques here.